tlnguy05/RepData_PeerAssessment1/PA1_template.md

 ## [1] 2304
 ```

 2. Devise a strategy for filling in all of the missing values in the dataset.
-For each 5-minute interval with NA steps, the strategy is using the mean for that 5-minute interval across all the days.
+For each 5-minute interval with NA steps, the strategy we are using here is replacing all each missing value with the mean for that 5-minute interval across all the days.
 3. Create a new dataset that is equal to the original dataset but with the missing data filled in.